 Perched on a rise at the corner of Munjoy and Eastern Promenade our subject commands a major viewpoint on the Fore Street end of the Prom.
-It’s a mix of Italianate and Queen Anne styles with a rather odd treatment of the center second floor bay.
+It’s a mix of Italianate and Queen Anne styles with a rather odd treatment of the center second-floor bay.
 More on that later…

-There isn’t much solid history for Mr Jordan.
+There isn’t much solid history for Mr. Jordan.
 He purchased the land from Lucy Heseltine in 1887.
 Beckett listed a James P Jordan who was a salesman and lived on High Street in 1872.
 This may be the same person but I have not found any deeds for our James Jordan referencing property on High Street.
 Beckett does list a John Jordan living on Portland Street and a partner in Jordan Brothers Carpentry.
 I can connect James P to the Portland Street property and an early deed for him states he was a ‘house builder’.

 Things get more interesting.
 Beckett lists a Charles Heseltine living at 16 Eastern Promenade in 1873.
 He was a joiner or carpenter.
-It could be asked if perhaps Mr Heseltine built the house.
+It could be asked if perhaps Mr. Heseltine built the house.
 Perhaps.
 Stylistically, the house is more Italianate than Queen Anne which would lean towards Heseltine as the builder.
 Countering this is the wording of the deed from Lucy to James speaking of land only.
 This could just be a clerical issue but I try to take deeds at face value and as such, I am inclined to go with Jordan.

 When James died in 1917 he left no heirs.
 In early 1919 the property was sold to William S Linnell.
 Linnell was a native of Saco where he was born in 1886.
-He graduated from Bowdoin College in 1907 and law degree from George Washington University.
+He graduated from Bowdoin College in 1907 and a law degree from George Washington University.
 He sold the property to Ethel Howard on the same day he bought it.
 Ethel transferred it to her husband Frank 3 months later.

-The house sprawls over it’s lot in a connected farmhouse manner and sports a rather nice ‘barn’ if you will.
+The house sprawls over its lot in a connected farmhouse manner and sports a rather nice ‘barn’ if you will.
 More like a stable and carriage house in nature but having a classic barn look.
-The main block also has a farmhouse quality especially when viewed from Munjoy Street.
+The main block also has a farmhouse quality, especially when viewed from Munjoy Street.